-If you need more help then ask for it.
-Talk to your parents, teachers, Career Advisor and Director of Studies.
-Make use of the School subject selection programme.
+If you need more help, then ask for it.
+Talk to your parents, teachers, the Careers Advisor and the Director of Curriculum.
+Make use of the School subject selection program.
 Look at the resources suggested in this article.
-You'll be doing yourself a favour.

 Think about career options